DerickEddington/signals_receipts/README.md

 that with this crate).
 Not for supporting Windows.
 Having any of those abilities would be too involved for this crate.

-Using [POSIX Semaphores](https://crates.io/crates/sem_safe), which this crate does, is simpler and cleaner than the classic "self-pipe trick" (which the `signal_hook` crate uses for its iterator), for waking a consumer thread from within an extremely-limited signal handler.
+Using [POSIX Semaphores](https://crates.io/crates/sem_safe), which this crate does, is a little simpler and cleaner than the classic "self-pipe trick" (which the `signal_hook` crate uses for its iterator), for waking a consumer thread from within an extremely-limited signal handler.
+(The "self-pipe trick" is: `write()` to a pipe is done from a signal handler, and blocking `read()` from the other end of the pipe is done from the consumer thread.
+That is somewhat messier (due to needing to: setup the pipes, close-on-exec, non-blocking writes, and make the ends accessible to the threads).)

 The other classic approach of using `sigwait` (or one of its variants) from a consumer thread, to avoid async-signal handlers altogether, is sometimes too undesirable because of its requirement to